Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

-In practice, a homology revealing basis for $C_k$ is computed by first finding a basis for cycles $\ker \partial^C_k$, and then finding a sub-basis for cycles which are not boundaries $\img \partial^C_{k+1}$.
-A homology-revealing basis is certainly not unique choice - there may be other choices of $\calI_k$ that would also give representatives that generate a basis for homology, or we can always modify the representatives by adding arbitrary boundaries from $\img \partial_{k+1}$.
+\end{definition} Note that a homology revealing basis is generally not unique.
 Once we have chosen a basis $B_k$ and a set $\calI_k$, we will say a homology representative $x\in [x]$ is the preferred representative of $[x]$ if $x$ is written as linear combination of cycles exclusively in the set $\calI_k$.

-\begin{proposition} Given a homology-revealing basis $(B_k,\calI_k)$ for $C_k$, every homology class $[x]\in H_k(C_\ast)$ has a unique preferred representative. \end{proposition} \begin{proof} Existence comes by definition, since $(B_k, \calI_k)$ generates a basis.
+From the reduction algorithm, we obtain a homology revealing basis $(U_k, \calI_k)$, where $\calI_k$ indexes the zeroed out columns of $R_k$ which do not appear as pivots in $R_{k+1}$.